ben-scire/agent-starter/README.md

 </div>

-Most “agent frameworks” hide behind APIs and paywalls.
+Many agent frameworks rely on hosted APIs and paywalls.
-This one runs *entirely local*, letting you:
+This project runs *entirely local*, letting you:

 * Inspect every request and response
 * Prototype new agent behaviors
 * Benchmark real LLM latency on-device
 * Run safely offline

-It’s built for engineers who want transparency and total control over their agents.
+It is built for engineers who want transparency and control over their agents.

 ---